5 Ways to Immediately Boost Account Based Marketing (ABM)

 Brian: So empathy is our intuition as marketers to be able to connect.
 And for our listeners out there who are in sales, who are in marketing, you’re with a group of friends, and you are sitting there talking.
 I just had a situation where I was out with my wife and a college professor, a therapist, a pediatrician, an attorney and they are like what do you do?
 I described I was in marketing.

 You could just feel the energy like oh – that means you are trying to manipulate people, and you are pushy, or they have all of these different things in their mind.
 And the reality is that those in marketing and sales, we have this reputation with customers because of what other people’s behavior has been.
-And what we need to do and what empathy is about it’s not feeling what someone else is feeling, it’s identifying how they are feeling with how you felt in that same situation because we can’t honestly feel how others feel.
+And what we need to do and what empathy is about it’s not feeling what someone else is feeling, it’s identifying how they are grappling with how you felt in that same situation because we can’t honestly feel how others feel.
 But our empathy allows us to feel that, and so if someone’s crazy busy and they are overwhelmed, we can acknowledge that.

-Some examples would be for example thinking of email communication, and I could give you an example of what isn’t being empathetic and an example of what is empathetic marketing.
+For example, thinking of email communication, and I could give you an example of what isn’t being empathetic and an example of what is empathetic marketing.

 Jim: We’ve got two minutes.

 Brian: Okay.
-So from an email that says: you are just one step away from getting free access to our award-winning software system, quickly make this webinar, and you just hear that it sounds like a sales pitch.
+So from an email that says: you are just one step away from getting free access to our award-winning software system, quickly make this webinar, and you only hear that it sounds like a sales pitch.
 And what would happen if we started thinking about all customer and began to do something like this: I noticed that you started the process of getting free access to our tool, but you weren’t able to finish.
 Are you concerned about giving out your phone number?
 Are you worried about high-pressure sales tactics and mandatory contracts?
 We think our product sells itself, so we’re just you to provide you with whatever assistance you need to get up and running whatever way works best for you.

-So it’s a whole different approach using empathy and by the way, that’s a real world test.
-And the first version had 1% of people click through and complete, the other version went to 7% and that was a 395% improvement just by being more empathetic to how that customer is feeling and thinking.
+So it’s a whole different approach using empathy, and by the way, that’s a real-world test.
+And the first version had 1% of people click through and complete, the other version went to 7%, and that was a 395% improvement just by being more empathetic to how that customer is feeling and thinking.